jordanwilson230/kubectl-plugins/README.md

 A collection of plugins for kubectl integration

 ###### Note
-- Support and enhancements for the latest kubectl version v1.12.0 is available in the ```master``` branch, and can be considered stable.
+- The code in this branch supports only earlier versions of kubectl (1.11.x and below).
+Plugins for the latest kubectl version v1.12.x is available in the ```master``` branch, and can be considered stable.
 - You can run these plugins without having to use kubectl's "plugin" command at runtime.
 Just, *`kubectl ssh`*, or *`kubectl deploy`*, for example.
 - Some plugins require jq ( brew/apt/yum install jq )
 - All coding was written to maintain compatibility across both BSD and GNU.